MYavuzYAGIS/Automotive-Cybersecurity/Protocols.md

 in ***transport mode***, all of the data is protected but the original IP header is not.
 Payload is protected by IPsec.
 This is used generally in P2P applications.

+### Ipsec building Blocks:

+Ipsec Suite either uses **Authentication Header(AH)** or **Encapsulating Security Payload (ESP)**.
+One difference is that in the former, the data is encrypted.

+ ESP and AH both come with options of transport and tunnel.

+In the AH transport mode, the payload is encrypted and the original IP header is not protected.
+In the tunnel mode, the payload is encrypted and the original IP header is protected.
+A new IP header is appointed to the packet in tunnel mode.

+ESP transport and Tunnel modes can be used as it is or with AH.

+ESP enapsulates the data so we have both header and trailer in the packet in Transport mode and in Tunnel mode.

+in ESP header, different than AH header, there is no next header field and payload length field.